Deciding which college is the best choice for your student requires viewing it from several angles—academically, socially, and financially.

 Understand the Types of Federal Loans Offered

 For undergraduate students, parents can take out Direct PLUS Loans to pay for their child’s education.
-Graduate and professional students can also borrow PLUS Loans to pay for their graduate studies.
+Graduate and professional students can also borrow PLUS loans to pay for their graduate studies.
 All borrowers must pass a basic credit check.
 These loans are usually offered when a student has unmet need.
-“Look for the ‘gap amount’ on an award letter,” Okun says, noting it might not be clear that the PLUS Loan is in fact a loan.
+“Look for the ‘gap amount’ on an award letter,” Okun says, noting it might not be clear that the PLUS loan is in fact a loan.
 Parents can apply for this loan at StudentAid.gov, but some schools may have additional steps.
 PLUS loans have higher fixed rates and origination fees than subsidized and unsubsidized loans.
 Repayment starts immediately for undergraduate PLUS loans and there are a variety of repayment plans, but you can request in-school deferment, which means you don’t have to start making payments until after the grace period ends.

 Factor in Indirect Costs